kaytaffer/IV1201-Go-Hire/README.md

 `StartController` - Responsible for returning the whole React App.

+### exception/
+`LoginFailedException` - Exception thrown then the logging in of a user to the application fails.

 ### util
 `Logger` - Utility class containing static methods to write to error and event logs.